gatsbyjs/gatsby/docs/docs/post-css.md

 ### PostCSS plugins

-If you would prefer to add additional postprocessing to your PostCSS output you can specify plugins in the plugin options:
+If you would prefer to add additional post-processing to your PostCSS output you can specify plugins in the plugin options:

 ```javascript:title=gatsby-config.js
 plugins: [